 - Four beeps Indicate Two Function Mode.
 If your radio control only has two function buttons then connect them to terminals F1 (whistle) and F3 (Guard's whistle or "All aboard").
-The three remaining sounds then operate as follows: - Bell.
+The three remaining sounds then operate as follows: - Brake pump.
+This will sound when the loco is stationary and will turn off when starts moving. - Bell.
 This will start ringing when the loco moves off and will continue until a certain speed is reached.
 That speed can be set using the remote control's 2 button.
 When you press that button the soundcard will rotate from one to five beeps.
 The more beeps the higher the speed at which the bell will stop ringing.
 The bell does not operate when the plain whistle is in use. - Safety valve.
 If you turn up the power a little, but not so much that the loco starts moving, then, after a second's delay, the safety valve will turn on.
 It will stay on until you turn the power off or start the loco moving.